Skip to content

 def normalize_telemetry(raw_value: float, precision: int = 2) -> dict:

-"""Enforce deterministic rounding and UTC timestamp alignment."""
+"""Enforce deterministic rounding and UTC timestamp alignment at the edge."""

-ctx = decimal.Context(prec=precision + 2)
+ctx = decimal.Context(prec=precision + 6)

 rounded = ctx.create_decimal_from_float(raw_value).quantize(